larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 nothing else and.
 So basically
-was a good coder and and there was this PDP nine that that had belonged to the kludge it was floating around and so he coded up a just a tech program for the PDP nine and so I think this may very well be what this is even though this looks like a 340 type of display I don't think it is.
+was a good coder and and there was this PDP-9 that that had belonged to the kludge it was floating around and so he coded up a just a tech program for the PDP-9 and so I think this may very well be what this is even though this looks like a 340 type of display I don't think it is.